-The Children's Rights Festival was launched in 2009 to mark the 20th anniversary of the Convention on the Rights of the Child.
+The Children's Rights Festival is organised by the Association for the Promotion of Creativity and Equal Opportunities Alternator.
+It was launched in 2009 to mark the 20th anniversary of the Convention on the Rights of the Child.
 In order to remind the public of the commitment made by countries around the world that signed the Convention, the Festival uses the cinematic arts as a tool to draw attention to the rights of children and youth, as well as promoting creativity more generally.

 Successes so far